venkatkrishna07/rift/README.md

 ## Where rift fits

 Self-hosted tunnels already exist — [frp](https://github.com/fatedier/frp), [bore](https://github.com/ekzhang/bore), [chisel](https://github.com/jpillora/chisel).
-They all ride on TCP. rift is the same idea, but built on QUIC, which gives you three things you can't get over TCP:
+Most ride on TCP by default; frp has supported QUIC as an opt-in transport since v0.50. rift is built **QUIC-first** — there is no TCP fallback for the control or data plane — and that focus is what gives you three things you do not get over TCP:

 - **No head-of-line blocking between tunnels.** On TCP, a lost packet on one multiplexed stream stalls every other stream on the same connection until it's retransmitted.
 QUIC isolates streams, so a hiccup on your API tunnel doesn't freeze your database tunnel.
 - **Connection migration.** Switch from Wi-Fi to a hotspot, toggle your VPN, change networks mid-session — the QUIC connection survives without reconnecting or re-authenticating.